sinsunsan/sinsunsan.github.io/about.md

 Hello,

 I am Sébastien Lucas, a french self taught web developer.
-I am currently building web sites and applications using Angular as a front end and Node as the backend from 2014 to 2016
+I am currently building web sites and applications using Angular as a front end and Node as the backend.

-If you are interested to work with me, here is full updated [Web developer Resume](http://bit.ly/slucas-web).
+If you are interested to work with me, you can have more information about my project on my updated [Web developer Resume](http://bit.ly/slucas-web).

 ## My story with code